TomasM30/FEUP-LDTS-FROGGER/README.md

 ## IMPLEMENTED FEATURES

-- **Move to any direction** - The game character will move forward, left, right and backward pressing the "W","A","D" and "S" keys respectively.
+- **Move to any direction** - The game character will move forward, left, right and backward pressing the "W","A","D" and "S" keys respectively

 - **Dangerous vehicles** - There will be a stage of moving vehicles that will pose a threat to our main character if he collides with them.
-These vehicles will be cars or trucks of different sizes and move at different speeds.
+These vehicles will be cars or trucks of different sizes and move at different speeds

 - **Hazardous river** - In this stage there will be two types of moving objects.
-There will be floating logs of wood that will work the same as the vehicles mentioned before, and there will be lily pads that will work as moving platforms to the frog.
+There will be floating logs of wood that will work the same as the vehicles mentioned before, and there will be lily pads that will work as moving platforms to the frog

 - **Health counter** - Our frog will be able to reach its destination within 3 tries.
-If it colides against a car or a log, or even if it falls into the river, the frog will be spawned to the starting position losing a heart each time it happens until it is left with none.
+If it colides against a car or a log, or even if it falls into the river, the frog will be spawned to the starting position losing a heart each time it happens until it is left with none

 ![LDTSuml drawio](https://user-images.githubusercontent.com/93995368/204024667-7b850704-7150-4fb2-823d-2e52d1ad793f.png)